HappyMod vs Uptodown Safety Comparison

 Uptodown: The Official Archive

-Uptodown is like a massive repository.
+Uptodown operates as an app archive.
 Their goal is to keep a copy of every app ever made.
-If you have an old phone that can’t run the new Instagram, you go to Uptodown to download the version from 2020.
+If you have an older phone that cannot run the latest version of an app, you go to Uptodown to find an older compatible version.
 They do not change the apps.
 They keep them exactly as the developer made them.

 HappyMod: The Mod Focused Platform